The Fürst Lab

 at the University of Groningen

-Massive Sequence-Function Data Sets to accelerate Protein Engineering and Design.
+Massive Sequence-Function Data Sets to Accelerate Synthetic Biology, Biocatalysis, and Biomedicine.

 Get in touch Learn more about our research